FLUX-SE/all_docs/en_US/spat_revolution_doc/Appendix_B.md

 **Several RETURN on AUX tracks**

-When several RETURN tracks are needed (for example several rooms to render from SPAT Revolution, and/or several output stream formats), you will have to route each SEND track to each RETURN track, using the same technique.
+When several RETURN tracks are needed (for example several rooms to render from  _SPAT Revolution_, and/or several output stream formats), you will have to route each SEND track to each RETURN track, using the same technique.

 As it can quickly become complicated as the project grows, in the following example, the use of a 'dummy' track, avoids using several AUX sends on the 'SEND 'tracks.
 It makes routing clearer and easier to implement on larger projects.
 The 'dummy' AUX track is routed to all the RETURN tracks (using AUX sends or patching the output to a multichannel/multi-format 'dummy' bus).